Gourami Tank Mates

 - African Cichlids.
 Popular African cichlids are comparable to gourami in size, but it is not recommended to keep them together.
 Cichlids prefer different water and are extremely aggressive in protecting their territory, so calm gourami can easily fall victim to attacks.

 - Red Parrot.
 The red parrot can also harm the gourami.
 Although these fish look very friendly, their character is obnoxious.
-Due to the difference in size, parrots will easily destroy the gourami in a general aquarium.
+Due to the difference in size, parrots will quickly destroy the gourami in a general aquarium.

 - Goldfish.
 Cold-water goldfish do not mix well with heat-loving gouramis.
 And they can pinch each other’s fins significantly.
 Therefore, it is better to leave the goldfish in a separate aquarium.

 Among the gourami, individuals with unstable character may occur.
-These fish forget all the boundaries of decency and attack their neighbors in the aquarium for no particular reason.
+These fish forget all the boundaries of decency and attack their neighbors in the aquarium for no reason.
 This may happen occasionally.
-Watch your pets more often to detect deviations in behavior in time and to put dangerous fish away from their relatives.
+Watch your pets more often to detect deviations in behavior in time and to put dangerous fish away from relatives.